British Army during the Second World War: 1942

-In North Africa the Axis forces attacked in May, defeating the Allies in the Battle of Gazala in June and capturing Tobruk and 35,000 prisoners.
-The Eighth Army retreated over the Egyptian border, where the German advance was stopped in the First Battle of El Alamein.
+In North Africa, Axis forces attacked in May, defeating the Allies in the Battle of Gazala in June and capturing Tobruk and 35,000 prisoners.The Eighth Army retreated over the Egyptian border, the British losing the minor port of Mersa Matruh, only stopping the German advance in the First Battle of El Alamein.
 Claude Auchinleck, who had assumed command of the Eighth Army following the defeat at Gazala, was sacked and replaced by General Sir Harold Alexander, who became C-in-C Middle East, at the same time Lieutenant-General Bernard Montgomery was given command of the Eighth Army.

 The Axis forces made a new attempt to break through to Cairo in August, in the Battle of Alam el Halfa but were stopped after the British fought a purely defensive battle.
-The much-reinforced Eighth Army launched a new offensive in October the Second Battle of El Alamein, decisively defeating the Axis forces.
+The much-reinforced Eighth Army then launched a new offensive in October, the Second Battle of El Alamein, decisively defeating the Axis forces.
 Eighth Army then advanced westward, capturing 10,000 German and 20,000 Italian prisoners, 450 tanks and 1,000 guns.

-In France the Dieppe Raid was carried out in August, the main assault was by the 2nd Canadian Infantry Division, supported by British Commandos.
+In France, the Dieppe Raid was carried out in August, the main assault made by the 2nd Canadian Infantry Division, supported by British Commandos.
 The landing failed to capture any German strong points and resulted in heavy casualties.
-The raid was justified by arguing that lessons learned at Dieppe, were put to good use later in the war.
-The Chief of Combined Operations Louis Mountbatten later claimed, "I have no doubt that the Battle of Normandy was won on the beaches of Dieppe.
-For every man who died in Dieppe at least ten more must have been spared in Normandy in 1944."

-Following their experiences at Dieppe, the British developed a whole range of specialist vehicles nicknamed Hobart's Funnies.
+The raid was justified by arguing that lessons learned at Dieppe were put to good use later in the war.The Chief of Combined Operations Louis Mountbatten later claimed, "I have no doubt that the Battle of Normandy was won on the beaches of Dieppe.
+For every man who died in Dieppe, at least ten more must have been spared in Normandy in 1944."
+Following their experiences at Dieppe, the British developed a whole range of specialist vehicles, nicknamed Hobart's Funnies.
 These vehicles were used successfully by the 79th Armoured Division in the British and Canadian landings in Normandy in 1944.